 A traditional Christmas carol always lifts the spirits at Christmas time.
 Christmas carols were indeed sung in medieval times but many of them are unknown to people today.
 Traditions and tastes in music have changed immeasurably over the centuries.
 Even so, most of the Christmas carols sung in the 21st century go back quite a long way and have some fascinating stories behind them.
 One of the most famous of course is Silent Night.
 If you don’t know the story, it’s well worth reading.

 Once you have done enough singing and just want to relax, then listening to some good instrumental music can be a great way to lift the spirits.
-Here is a gem of an album just released packed full of melody and emotion.
+Here is a superb instrumental album packed full of melody and emotion.
 A piece of music like no other – a Guitar Symphony !
-You can listen to some extracts from the CD below …
+If you enjoy guitar music, you must listen to this – below is a video of extracts from the CD …